A note on parametric resonance induced by a singular parameter modulation: Pivot motion given as a cosine wave -- classical case

-where $\alpha=_{\bydefinition}\frac{\omega_0^2}{\Omega^2}$ and $\beta =_{\bydefinition} -\frac{A}{l}$.
-The corresponding Ince--Strutt stability diagram is shown in Figure~\ref{fig:cosine-wave-plots}.
-Note that the stability diagram is nowadays very easy to produce, since many software packages, for example~\texttt{Wolfram Mathematica}, have built-in routines for special functions such as Mathieu functions.
+For the sake of completeness and subsequent discussion we also show the classical Ince--Strutt diagram for the pivot motion given by a cosine wave of angular frequency $\Omega$ and amplitude $A$, $\xi = A \cos (\Omega t)$.
+The cosine wave has the same amplitude and period as the triangular wave and the approximated rectangular wave investigated in the previous sections.
+The corresponding linearised dimensionless governing equation is the Mathieu equation~\eqref{eq:39}, where $\alpha=_{\bydefinition}\frac{\omega_0^2}{\Omega^2}$ and $\beta =_{\bydefinition} -\frac{A}{l}$, and standard stability analysis leads to the well-known Ince--Strutt stability diagram shown in Figure~\ref{fig:cosine-wave-plots}.
+Note that the diagram is nowadays easy to produce, since many software packages, for example~\texttt{Wolfram Mathematica}, have built-in routines for special functions such as Mathieu functions.
 In particular, the diagram shown in Figure~\ref{fig:cosine-wave-plots} has been produced in \texttt{Wolfram Mathematica} using the built-in routines \texttt{MathieuCharacteristicA} and \texttt{MathieuCharacteristicB}.
 However, the implementation of routines for special functions such as Mathieu functions is far from being trivial, see, for example, \cite{alhargan.fa:complete} for a related discussion, and it usually heavily relies on fine analytical results and approximations, see especially the pioneering work by \cite{ince.el:researches} and numerous monographs on Mathieu functions such as~\cite{mclachlan.nw:theory} or~\cite{magnus.wws:hills}.